 If you would like ISU librarians to teach or meet with your students during their visit, whether this is to orient the class to research methods, provide an introduction to accessing and using specific online or print resources, or to help orient them to the organization of the Library itself, it is particularly important for arrangements to be made well in advance.
 We will also need to know the specific research purpose or intended student learning outcomes of your class visit.
 Class teachers will need to provide us with a list of students' expected research topics so that the librarian(s) working with your class can review appropriate sources and search strategies prior to your visit.
 It is often helpful for students to do some searching of the ISU Quick Search prior to the visit.

 Supervision of visiting high school students is the responsibility of your high school staff, and we recommend that you plan for an 8:1 ratio of students to adults for your visit.
 While this is not normally a problem, please let your students know in advance of your visit that noisy or unruly behavior is inappropriate in an academic research library.
 Please note also that the ISU Library does not provide staff to assist in supervising visiting students.

 Students should plan to bring money for photocopying and printing.
-The ISU Library now has networked printing at a charge of ten cents per page; free public printing is still available in some locations but on an extremely limited basis.
+The ISU Library has networked printing at a charge of five cents per page.
 Class instructors may also arrange for borrowing privileges to check out library books for students if you wish.
 Inquire about this possibility in advance of your visit with staff at the Circulation Desk.

 Students' personal belongings should not be left unattended in the Library, even if your class is working within one of the Library's computer labs or classrooms.
 The Library's Lost and Found service is located at the Circulation Desk.